jamesmartin/inline_svg/README.md

 [adding classes to the document and embedding](http://css-tricks.com/using-svg/) it inline in the HTML.

-This gem is a little helper method (`inline_svg`) that reads an SVG document from a Rails image directory, applies a CSS class attribute to the root of the document and then embeds it into a view.
+This gem is a little Rails helper method (`inline_svg`) that reads an SVG document (via Sprockets, so works with the Rails Asset Pipeline), applies a CSS class attribute to the root of the document and then embeds it into a view.

 Inline SVG supports [Rails version 4.0.4](http://weblog.rubyonrails.org/2014/3/14/Rails-4-0-4-has-been-released/) and newer.

+Want to embed SVGs with Javascript?
+You might like [RemoteSvg]((https://github.com/jamesmartin/remote-svg), which features similar transforms but can also load SVGs from remote URLs (like S3 etc.).

 ## Changelog